 It’s been decades since the world was introduced to Harry Potter by J.K.
 Rowling, the author who created his magical world.
-Since Harry Potter and the Deathly Hallows, Rowling has had time to ponder that world and offer some new insights about her Harry Potter characters and storylines.
+Since the conclusion of the book series, Rowling has had time to ponder that world and offer some new insights about her Harry Potter characters and storylines.
 What tidbits and cold hard truths has J.K.
 Rowling revealed since the final book was released?
 What's going on over at Pottermore?
 What should you know about Potter and all his pals that wasn't in the books?

 Rowling has revealed a range of Potter details for fans to devour.
 On her website, Pottermore, Rowling continues to share Potter trivia, post-series information, and character backstories with a tidal wave of dissection at every single reveal.
 If you haven't checked it out, Pottermore is an amazing resource.

 Most of the time, the information is delightful, but sometimes Rowling lets it be known that she is not pleased with certain trends, like how many girls crush on Draco.
 (She’s not having it.
 He's just a jerk, okay?)
 Or that maybe she goofed up that whole Hermoine married Ron thing.
 Twitter be like WHAAAAAAT?!
 When she revealed that a beloved character was gay, fans responded in overwhelming numbers of support.
 While others scratched their heads, Rowling let it be known that she is not tolerant of intolerance.

 And while ending the Harry Potter series was sad, it was also a bit of a relief for Rowling.
 "It was this amazing cathartic moment... the end of 17 years' work," Rowling said.
 But with Pottermore, a 2016 Harry Potter play, and constant, rabid response to the world she created, Rowling will never abandon Harry.
 “He will always be a presence in my life, really."